Codename: Dustsucker

 Codename: Dustsucker, stylised as ///CODENAME: dustsucker, is the second studio album by English post-rock band Bark Psychosis.
 It was released on 28 July 2004 on Fire Records.
 The album was recorded at DustSuckerSound, a private studio run by Bark Psychosis member Graham Sutton in east London, between 1999 and 2004.
 It notably features the contributions of Lee Harris, the drummer and percussionist of early post-rock purveyors Talk Talk.

-"400 Winters", along with remixes of three of the album's other tracks, was released as an titled "400 Winters" EP in 2005.
+"400 Winters", along with remixes of three of the album's other tracks, was released as an EP titled "400 Winters" in 2005.

 Composition

 The band continues to use conventional rock instruments in songs that are structured unconventionally, as they did in their earlier releases.
 Rather than the familiar alternation of verse and chorus, the songs mostly develop as a succession of related sections.
 "400 Winters" has an intro, a verse, a long chorus-like section, then the rhythm and arrangement change for a long coda section, which fades to be replaced by a chord sequence on piano and what appears to be a distorted answerphone message.
 "Shapeshifting" follows a similar structure.
 "Burning the City" is based around a three bar pattern, in contrast to rock's usual 4, 8 or 12 bar structures.